 We may earn money or products from the companies mentioned in this post, and as an Amazon Associate I earn from qualifying purchases.
 Please see my full disclosure for more information.

 Minimalism has no one size fits all approach.
 Living intentionally can mean two very different things for two different people.
 With that in mind, there can be no single minimalist diet.
-However, we can start to shape exactly what a minimalist diet might look like.

 A minimalist diet is simple, time-efficient, and places a focus on quality.
 It contains minimal waste (both in terms of food waste and packaging), and has an emphasis on the value each ingredient can bring to your lifestyle.